PFC Akademik Sofia

-Akademik Sofia (Академик) was a Bulgarian football club from Sofia, which last played in the B Group, before dissolving in 2012.
-The team's stadium is located in the Slatina municipality of Sofia and its capacity is 10,000.
+Akademik Sofia (Академик) is a Bulgarian football club from Sofia, which competes in the B RFG Sofa Capital South, the fifth division of the Bulgarian football league system.The team's stadium is located in the Slatina municipality of Sofia and its capacity is 10,000.

 Akademik was founded in 1947 by students from the Sofia University and debuted in A PFG in 1949.
 The team would quickly establish itself as a top flight team in Bulgarian football in the next decades.
 Akademik became one of the top Bulgarian teams in the 1950s and 1970s, performing strongly in the domestic and European competitions alike, having been crowned Balkans Cup champion in 1974, among other achievements.
-Akademik's last appearance in the Bulgarian First League came in 2010-11, after which the club experienced financial problems and folded after the 2011-12 season.
-An unofficial successor (Akademik 1947 Sofia) was founded in 2013, starting from the fourth division.
+Akademik's last appearance in the Bulgarian First League came in 2010-11, after which the club experienced financial problems and folded after the 2011–12 season.
+In August 2026 the team was restored and started from fifth league.

 History

 Akademik was founded in the 1947, by Sofia University (the oldest higher education institution in Bulgaria, founded on 1 October 1888) students as a football club.
 Two years later, Akademik were promoted for the first time to the Bulgarian A Group.
 The 1950 season in the domestic league was very successful for the team, which finished 3rd in the top division.
 In the next campaign, Akademik finished fourth and reached the final of Bulgarian Cup, losing 0–1 to CSKA Sofia.
 In 1952 the club's form dropped, however, and they were relegated to B PFG finishing second to last, before Spartak Varna.
-Akademik would wait 12 years for another taste of top level football, when in 1964 the club managed to promote to the A Group again.
+Akademik would wait 12 years for another taste of top-level football, when in 1964 the club managed to promote to the A Group again.
 The 1964–65 season was largely unsuccessful, with the students finishing last, suffering an immediate return to the B Group.

 The third promotion to A Group in 1969 marked the beginning of Akademik's golden age.
 From 1969 to 1979, Akademik spent their longest ever period in the top division.
 In 1974, Akademik won its first international trophy, beating Vardar Skopje 2–0 on aggregate in the final of Balkans Cup.
 In the 1975–76 season the team finished 3rd in the domestic league and qualified for the first time for the UEFA Cup.
 At the European level, Akademik defeated Czechoslovak side SK Slavia Prague in the first round before making a memorable appearance in the second round against Italian giants A.C.
 Milan, winning 4–3 at home on 20 October 1976.
-However, Milan won the second leg 2-0 at the San Siro stadium, eliminating Akademik.
-During this successful period in the club’s history, two players from Akademik were selected to play for the Bulgarian national squad at a FIFA World Cup: Ivan Dimitrov for 1970 and Mladen Vasilev in 1974.
+However, Milan won the second leg 2–0 at the San Siro stadium, eliminating Akademik.
+During this successful period in the club's history, two players from Akademik were selected to play for the Bulgarian national squad at a FIFA World Cup: Ivan Dimitrov for 1970 and Mladen Vasilev in 1974.

 2009–10 team, which won promotion to A Group.